Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Encounter** **Attack** **13** (**Move Action**) ● **Focus, Martial, Consistent**
 > **Near** burst 10, one creature you damaged this turn
 > **Attack** Intelligence +2 vs Reflex
-> **Hit** Until the start of your next turn, you and all allies in open range gain a +6 power bonus to attack rolls with basic attacks against the target.
+> **Hit** Until the start of your next turn, you and all allies in sight gain a +6 power bonus to attack rolls with basic attacks against the target.

 > #### Subtle Encouragement
 > *The enemy doesn’t know it, but you have maneuvered them right where you want them.*